alexgoussev/aes_crypt/README.md

 Please file feature requests and bugs at the [issue tracker](https://github.com/alexgoussev/aes_crypt/issues)

-I would be grateful if you help me to correct grammar and syntactical error in this readme.
+I would be grateful if you help me to correct grammar and syntactical errors in this readme.

 ## Acknowledgments